 From Quan Ba, depart for Yen Minh for another 40km.
 Yen Minh is famous for romantic scenic pine forest which is a wonderful place to camp.
-Have lunch and enjoy the peaceful town of Yen Minh, the place many people described as a paradise of cave, grotto and pine forests.
+Have lunch and enjoy the peaceful town of Yen Minh, the place many people described as a paradise of a cave, grotto and pine forests.
 Continue to visit Pho Cao (40km), Pho Bang (10km) and Sung La (14km away from Pho Cao).
 The well-known site as “a forgotten town” which in fact Pho Bang town is lying close to the border.
-While Sung La has many fancy names, Ha Giang people call it “oasis” while young travelers have it a lovely nickname “roses of rocks”.
+While Sung La has many fancy names, Ha Giang people call it “oasis” while young travellers have it a lovely nickname “roses of rocks”.
 The scenery of Sung La valley even appeared in the famous movie “Pao’s Story”.
-The town is hidden behind the high ranges of mountains and gifted a harsh weather almost all year round.
+The town is hidden behind the high ranges of mountains and gifted harsh weather almost all year round.
 Continue for Sa Phin (8km) to visit Vuong King palace.

 From Sa Phin, depart for Lung Cu (32km) to visit Lung Cu flagpole which marks the northern farthermost point of Vietnam.
 If you have time, visit Lo Lo Chai – a village of Lo Lo people located about 20km away from Lung Cu.